SEND [Special Education Needs & Disabilities] Information Report 2016/17

 - The Family Support Advisor and Assistant Headteacher [Behaviour, Inclusion & Pastoral] monitor attendance data on a daily basis.

 - A process of first day contact is in place and students are prioritised as necessary.

 - Close liaison is maintained with parents/carers via text, letter or phone call: on occasion, personal visits are held with parents/carers.

-- The views of students are obtained via the Junior Leadership Team [JLT] [college council] which has student representatives from across each year of the college.
+- The views of students are obtained via the Junior Leadership Team [JLT] [School council] which has student representatives from across each year group.